 4. How To Layer Skincare Products

 Besides the timing and consistency of skincare products, layering is an important aspect of a good skincare routine.
-Applying your skin care products in the proper order ensures that your skin receives the full benefits of each product.
-The right order is cleanse, tone, serum, moisturize and sunscreen.
+Applying your skin care products in the right order ensures that your skin receives the full benefits of each product.
+The right order is cleanse, tone, apply serum, moisturize and then put on sunscreen.

 Was this Article helpful?